agnosto/fansly-scraper/README.md

 <small>Maybe also a faq of sorts</small>

+01/05/25 - Chat recording *may* miss some messages as it panics and reconnects to the websocket for  receiving chat messages and a message comes in while its reconnecting.
+I've mainly noticed this happens if a message hasn't been sent in a while.

 Macos users may need to accept/allow the use of notifications if you choose to enable system notifications as per [this issue](https://github.com/gen2brain/beeep/issues/67#issuecomment-2646474049) for the notification library used in the program.

 For the time being: